 It’s not a secret that our future involves electrified driving.
-Eventually, more than half of the cars on the road will be EV models.
+Eventually, more than half of the cars on the road will be electric vehicle models.
 This will likely grow from there, and we may one day see nothing but electric vehicles sold at dealerships around the country.
-Before this time comes, many homeowners will need to install home EV charging stations to handle the overnight charging duties of various EV models.
+Before this time comes, many homeowners will need to install electric chargers in the form of home EV charging stations to handle the overnight charging duties of various EV models.

-How much does it cost to set up a home EV charging station?
+How much does it cost to set up a home electric charger?

 If you don’t mind your EV taking up to 20 hours to charge, it won’t cost you anything extra.
 You can still plug electric vehicles into a standard 120-volt power outlet and let it charge up like your laptop battery.
 However, if you want something more practical, you need a Level 2 charger installed at your home.